bchen0/bchen0.github.io/_pages/about.md

 I am a Ph.D. student in Applied Mathematics and Scientific Computing at the University of Michigan, advised by Dr. Shravan Veerapaneni and Dr. Alex Gorodetsky.
 I primarily work on deep learning approaches (in particular generative models) to problems in physics.

+I graduated from the University of Chicago in 2015, majoring in Mathematics and Economics.
+Between my undergraduate and graduate studies, I worked as a quantitative researcher at AQR Capital Management.